civican/legisinfo/42-1/bills/C-31/bill_text.md

 **(1.098)** Any domestic producer of goods that are like or directly competitive with any goods being imported into Canada and that are entitled to the Ukraine Tariff, or any person or association acting on behalf of such a domestic producer, may file a written complaint with the Tribunal alleging that, as a result of that entitlement, the imported goods are being imported in such increased quantities, in absolute terms or relative to the domestic production of like or directly competitive goods, and under such conditions as to constitute a cause of serious injury, or threat of serious injury, to domestic producers of like or directly competitive goods.

-> **Explanatory Note**:
-> New.

 ### Section 31

 Paragraph 26(1)(a) of the Act is amended by striking out "or" at the end of subparagraph (i.97) and by adding the following after that subparagraph:

 in the case of a complaint filed under subsection 23(1.098), the goods that are entitled to the Ukraine Tariff are, as a result of that entitlement, being imported in such increased quantities, in absolute terms or relative to the domestic production of like or directly competitive goods, and under such conditions as to constitute a cause of serious injury, or threat of serious injury, to domestic producers of like or directly competitive goods, or

-> **Explanatory Note**:
-> Relevant portion of subsection 26(1):
-> *Existing Text*:
-> > Subject to subsections (4) to (7), the Tribunal shall, within thirty days after the day on which notice is given to a complainant that the complaint is properly documented, commence an inquiry into the complaint if it is satisfied
-> > that the information provided by the complainant and any other information examined by the Tribunal disclose a reasonable indication that

 ### Section 32

-Subsection 27(1) of the Act is amended by striking out "or" at the end of paragraph (*a.97*) and by adding the following after that paragraph:
+Subsection 27(1) of the Act is amended by striking out "or" at the end of paragraph (a.97) and by adding the following after that paragraph:

 in the case of a complaint filed under subsection 23(1.098), the goods that are entitled to the Ukraine Tariff are, as a result of that entitlement, being imported in such increased quantities, in absolute terms or relative to the domestic production of like or directly competitive goods, and under such conditions as to constitute a principal cause of serious injury, or threat of serious injury, to domestic producers of like or directly competitive goods; or

-> **Explanatory Note**:
-> Relevant portion of subsection 27(1):
-> *Existing Text*:
-> > The Tribunal shall, in an inquiry into a complaint, determine whether, having regard to any regulations made pursuant to paragraph 40(a),

 ### Customs Tariff